7/30/2019

 Mark Grandison

-Okay.
-So let me take the Brexit question.
-You know, we already, as is everybody else in the industry, we have repositioned our European operation into Dublin.
+Okay, so let me take the Brexit question.
+We already, as is everybody else in the industry, we have repositioned our European operation into Dublin.
 So this is where we are currently doing non-UK business.
-At the end of March, I believe, is the timeframe.
-And we also have through Lloyds or Brussels, you know, Brussels is the establishment for Lloyds within the EU.
+As of the end of March, I believe, is the timeframe.
+And we also have, through Lloyds, Brussels is the establishment for Lloyds within the EU.
 So we're also a participant in that marketplace.
 And we carry on with the UK business.
-And actually we are, to answer your last question, we're very keen on developing a bit more of the retail.
-And we did the acquisition last year, end of last year, of the Ardenau retail network.
+And actually, we are, to answer your last question, we're very keen on developing a bit more of the retail.
+And we did the acquisition last year, end of last year, of the Ardenal Retail Network.
 So that's actually going very, very well.
-So, you know, it creates some barriers to entry for possibly other participants.
-But I think everybody has been pretty good, including ourselves, and established, you know, setting ourselves up for being able to write the business, whatever happens, whether it's hard Brexit or negotiated Brexit.
+So, you know, it creates some barriers to entry for possibly other participants, but I think everybody has been pretty good, including ourselves, and established, you know, setting ourselves up for being able to write the business, whatever happens, whether it's hard Brexit or negotiate Brexit.
 So we are already well ahead of whatever could happen.
-So a little bit more expensive because you tend to have a bit less, like, concentration of back office and underwriting support.
+So a little bit more expensive because you tend to have a bit less, right, concentration of back office and underwriting support.
 But by and large, it's not a, you know, hopefully that will presumably find its way to pricing anyway.
-And so we're very relaxed with Brexit.
+And so we're very relaxed with Brexit, I mean.

 speaker